Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

-With 7-hour battery life and full water and dust protection, you’re getting high-quality build for toughest terrains like mountain biking.
+With a 7-hour battery life and full water and dust protection, you’re getting high-quality headphones for the toughest terrains like mountain biking.

 Check related: Best bass earbuds

-For a fully free wireless experience with powerful bass, the PowerBeats Pro are a no brainer for every cyclist.
+For a fully free wireless experience with a powerful bass boost, the PowerBeats Pro are a no-brainer for every cyclist.